vladimirfomene/expressjs-validator/outline.md

 ## Prerequisites
 Softwares you need to install to follow the tutorial:

-* Node.js and npm (It is included in your Node.js download).
+* Node.js and npm (included in your Node.js download).
+Node.js v8.13.0 was used for this tutorial.
-* Any text editor or IDE of your choice
+* Any text editor or IDE of your choice.

 ## What is express-validator?
 * Brief summary of express-validator based on the official website description of the tool.
+* Why is it important?

-## What will you build?
+## What you will build?
-* Give the reader a brief summary of what they will be building.
+* Brief summary of what they will be building.

 ## Bootstrap Your Application
-* Create a Express.js project.
+* Create an Express.js project.

-### Setup the frontend of your application
+### Build the Front-end of your application
 * Install pug.
 * Build the homepage of your application with Bootstrap.
 * Add jQuery for handling interaction and AJAX.

-## Setup the backend of your application
+## Build the Back-end of your application
 * Install express-validator
-* Setup routes and validate data sent from frontend.
+* Setup routes and validate data sent from front-end.

 # Testing for validation
-* Show snapshots of application validating user input.
+* Show snapshots of the application validating user input.

 ## Conclusion
 * Remind the reader what he/she learned in the article.